Flying-Acorn/Soil-SDK-Unity/docs/advertisement/Integration.md

 Before integrating, ensure you have completed the [Installation](../Installation.md).

+**Service Enablement**: Ensure the Advertisement service is enabled for your account.
+Reach out to your Soil contact to enable the service for you.

 ## Complete Ad Integration Flow

 Follow this complete flow for implementing advertisement in your game: